aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/extract-content-using-document-visitor/_index.md

 }
 ```

-## Step 2: Implement Visitor Methods
+## Step 3: Implement Visitor Methods

-Implement visitor methods for different types of nodes that you want to process in the document.
-In this example, we'll implement methods for RichText, Document, Page, Title, Image, OutlineGroup, Outline, and OutlineElement nodes.
+Here we implement the callbacks for the node types we care about.
+The methods increment a node counter and, for `RichText`, append the actual text to our `StringBuilder`.
+You can also add logic to **extract images from OneNote** by handling `VisitImageStart`.

 ```java
 // Visitor methods for different types of nodes